Meet The David of Dating Apps Taking On Goliath

 When did online dating become so dull?
 Dating apps have left us meaninglessly swiping at profiles we spend less than 5 seconds looking at.
 Where is the love?

-During lockdown, unsurprisingly, dating apps recorded a spike in activity.
+During the lockdown, unsurprisingly, dating apps recorded a spike in activity and engagement.
 Tinder recorded over 3 billion swipes in just one day – the highest number ever recorded.
 But as we can meet again in the flesh, in-person dating is expected to bounce back hard.
 Seeking to facilitate a boost in demand for in-person dating is a disruptive new start-up: Thursday dating.

 Thursday is a dating app with a difference: as the name suggests the app only works one day a week.
 Users sign in on Thursday morning and find a date for that same night.
 Don’t feel like meeting someone that night?
 Try next Thursday.